Your 2025 Guide to AWS Security: Protecting Your Business in the Cloud

 Advanced Strategies and Business Tools

-Once the fundamentals are in place, you can layer on more advanced strategies and tools to further harden your environment.
+With the fundamentals locked down, you can add more advanced strategies to harden your environment even further.

 1. Adopt a Zero Trust Architecture